Bio:

 Back in London in early 1969, the band recorded a new song "Rock'N'Roll Band" for the A-side of

-their second single and spent the rest of January touring in Europe with Hendrix.
+The rest of January was spent touring in Europe with Hendrix.

 Rough tapes survive of the bands performances in Stuttgart (January 19) and Vienna (January 22nd) on